Miki Muster

 Apart from all of this, of course, the comic stories were created, that Miki Muster wrote and drew in the period from 1952 – 1973, when he was employed as a journalist for the Slovenian Reporter, at the newspaper company TT (Tedenska tribuna/Weekly Tribune).
 They were published in the first post-war illustrated Slovene weekly newspaper PPP (Polet’s images and tales), which began to emerge in 1952, as well in the TT newspaper.

-All stories were reprinted at least once.
-For the first time as individual stories as notebooks, then as collected works in eight books, which ranged from 200 to 470 pages, the next time as an anniversary edition of the author’s 80th anniversary of birth, this time the only time in A4 format and the last time as a complete and chronologically arranged collection of eleven books.
-In the sixties, several stories were reprinted by the Trieste’s Novi list, some of Maribor’s Večer, and some by Dolenjski list.
+All stories have been reprinted at least once.
+For the first time as individual stories as notebooks, then as collected works in eight books, which ranged from 200 to 470 pages, the next time as an anniversary edition of the author’s 80th anniversary of birth, this time for the first time in A4 format, then as a complete and chronologically arranged collection of eleven books.
+Finally, on the threshold of the 100th anniversary of the author’s birth, a collection of seventeen books in A4 format was published, in which all the stories shone in color for the first time.
+In the sixties, several stories were reprinted by Trieste’s Novi list, some of Maribor’s Večer, and some by Dolenjski list.
 Translations were also prepared in Hungarian, German, Italian and Croatian, but were not successful in the market.